JaneJg/Plant_lists/README.md

 ## Welcome to Plant Lists

-You can use the this site to print species lists from anywhere in New Zealand. just cick on the marker.
+You can use the this site to print species lists from anywhere in New Zealand. just click on the marker.